1. General provisions

 - promote and present scientific achievements,

-- providing comprehensive information on scientific, research, development and expertise activity at the request of entities operating within the scope of scientific community as well as at the request of public administration bodies and entities, and of any other interested persons,
+- provide comprehensive information on scientific, research, development and expertise activity at the request of entities operating within the scope of the scientific community, as well as at the request of public administration bodies and entities, and of any other interested persons,

 - use gathered data to create analyses and statistics for Polish science, the Polish scientific community, and scientific research,